ska-telescope/ska-low-mccs-daq/docs/src/guide/daq_attributes.rst

    Total number of data samples received in the last callback from the running consumer.

-   For the correlator data consumer, this at the moment should be 1835008 as the correlator is fixed to this integration period.
+   For the xGPU correlator data consumer, this at the moment should be 1835008 as the correlator is fixed to this integration period.
    Note: there is some odd behaviour with this attribute at the beginning/end of a frequency sweep which is not yet understood.

+   For the TCC correlator this is variable as the integration time can be changed.
+   The odd behaviour at the beginning/end of a frequency sweep is not present for TCC.

 .. attribute:: correlatorTimeTaken